h1z1z1h16584/PDF-Squeeze-Recursive-PDF-Compressor/README.md

 ## 🛡️ Safety & Privacy
 * **Non-Destructive:** This script **never** deletes or modifies your files in the `Input` folder.
-* **Git-Safe:** The included `.gitignore` ensures your private PDFs are not accidentally uploaded if you push this to a public repository.

 ---